BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 Classification
 ''''''''''''''

    Any cell clustering derived from a pixel classifier.
+See :ref:`Pixel Classification`

 CN
 '''